 You Have TMJ Syndrome

 Extreme grinding may lead to inflammation surrounding the jaw.
 This is because of teeth grinding.
 If the dentist detects you with this disorder you will be measured for a mouthguard.
-The soreness linked with TMJ disorder will decrease along with reducing your grinding and keep your teeth safe.
+The soreness linked with TMJ disorder will decrease along with reducing your grinding and keeping your teeth safe.

 Experience Discomfort and Jaw Ache